Richard Choque: Fidel Lecón Choque

-Lecón, who was Choque's 18-year-old first cousin, disappeared mysteriously on May 19, 2011.
+Lecón, who was Choque's 18-year-old first cousin, disappeared on May 19, 2011.
 At the time, he had been promised by Richard that he would help him get into the Army Sergeants' Military School in Cochabamba in exchange for $5,000.
 Even after he vanished, Richard continued to claim to Fidel's mother that he was still alive and asked that he provide financial assistance to further her son's military career.
 Eventually, Lecón's mother began suspecting that Fidel had been killed and filed a complaint against Richard, but it was dismissed due to lack of evidence.
 When Fidel's body was found, an autopsy determined that he had been poisoned and that he had been decapitated post-mortem.
-He was sentenced to 30 years in prison for this homicide.
+Choque was sentenced to 30 years in prison for this homicide.

 Blanca Rubí Limachi

 Choque's first definitively confirmed victim was Blanca Rubí Limachi, who disappeared on November 20, 2013.
 Eight days later, her body was found buried underneath Choque's family home.
 Reportedly, he had contacted her through Facebook under the name 'Mauricio Terán' and had promised to help her get into the Military College, but Choque instead kidnapped, tortured, sexually assaulted and ultimately killed her.

 The day after Limachi's disappearance, Choque contacted her mother through her cellphone and demanded $20,000 ransom in exchange for the safe return of her daughter.
-As the woman did not have the necessary amount, she contacted the Fuerza Especial de Lucha Contra el Crimen (FELCC), who instructed her to do as the kidnapped said.
+As the woman did not have the necessary amount, she contacted the Fuerza Especial de Lucha Contra el Crimen (FELCC), who instructed her to do as the kidnapper said.
 After leaving the money in a box at the requested location, the investigators followed Choque to his home after he picked it up, where they arrested him and an accomplice.
 In 2015, both Choque and the accomplice, José Luis Casilla Machaca, were found guilty and sentenced to 30 years imprisonment without parole.